September 11th, 2017

 Tivoli Food Hall, Copenhagen

 Just recently opened, Tivoli Food Hall is Copenhagen’s newest addition to the great Danish food scene.
 With its 850 square meters and 15 food stalls, it is one of the biggest in Copenhagen.
 Tivoli attracts over 4,5 million guests every year and with the location being right opposite the central station, the food hall is bound to succeed.
 Needless to say, you do not need to purchase an entrance ticket to Tivoli to take part of the gastronomical experience.
 Visit them and enjoy high class food from all over the world: from Iceland to Mexico and Japan, as well as of course local Scandinavian food.
 It is the perfect location, whether you are looking to grab a coffee on the way, a quick nutritious lunch or a delicious well cooked dinner.
 Aside from the many food stalls, there is also a number of high end restaurants in the building.
 Enjoy world class sushi on the top floor, with a view overlooking Tivoli Gardens and Copenhagen.
 Whatever you are in the mood for, Tivoli Food Hall has a great variety of options and are open from early in the morning to late in the evening.
+Notice that you do not have to buy an entrance ticket to gain access to the food hall, but of course you do have access if you choose to visit the garden at the same time.
+We offer a special Tivoli Package for all of our guests staying at Zleep Hotel Copenhagen City.
+Book the Tivoli Package to get cheaper entrance tickets to Tivoli Gardens together with your hotel room and breakfast.
+So what are you waiting for?

 © PR Copenhagen Mediacenter

-Aarhus Street Food, Ny Banegårdsgade
+Aarhus Street Food – Ny Banegårdsgade

 It was long awaited when Aarhus got its very own, permanent street food market.
 The interest and influx of guests was enormous when Aarhus Street Food opened its approx. 25 food stalls in DSB’s (Danish Railway Company) old garages by the bus station.
 At first glance, the building doesn’t look like much but inside you will be overwhelmed by scents, impressions, and an atmosphere from another world.
 And even though the halls have functioned as a garage for the city’s busses for many years, it is hard to imagine that the building was constructed with any other purpose in mind than facilitating worldly food and long table “hygge” for hungry Aarhusians.
 Since the opening, more stalls have been set up,the place has been expanded with an extra 1,000 seats, an art exhibit with contributions from local artists and a comfortable outside area.
 Aarhus Street Food doesn’t differ much conceptually from the other food market, but every stall is expected to be able to offer a dish for just DKK 50.
 You can easily walk around and explore the twisting aisles between the many food trucks, and tasting everything from fresh fish n’ chips to sinful cheesecake.